cisagov/LME/docs/markdown/maintenance/certificates.md

 sudo ./deploy.sh renew
 ```

-This will prompt you to select which certificates to regenerate, and can be used to individually recreate certificates as required or to replace the root CA and all other certificates entirely.
-When re-creating the certificates due to an imminent expiry the root CA can be left as is, with all of the certificates which are due to expire selected to be recreated:
+This will prompt you to select which certificates to regenerate, and you can individually recreate certificates as required or to replace the root CA and all other certificates entirely.
+When re-creating the certificates due to an imminent expiration the root CA can be left as is with all of the certificates, which are due to expire selected to be recreated:

 ```bash
 Do you want to regenerate the root Certificate Authority (warning - this will invalidate all current certificates in use) ([y]es/[n]o): n